cyberbotics/webots/docs/reference/sphere.md

 %end

 When a texture is applied to a sphere, the texture covers the entire surface, wrapping counterclockwise from the back of the sphere.
-The texture has a seam at the back where the *yz*-plane intersects the sphere.
+The texture is applied using a UV mapping and it has a seam at the back where the *yz*-plane intersects the sphere.
 [TextureTransform](texturetransform.md) affects the texture coordinates of the Sphere.